An icy “affaire de coeur”

 Finding your inner snowman in Quebec City

-***Post update: This year, from Jan 31 to Feb 16 2014, the Quebec Winter Carnival will celebrate its 60th birthday!!!
-Care to know more?
-Read our post from last winter – produced by writer Don Enright and photographer Tom Ediger – and be sure to check this link for an update on events!
+***Post update: This year, from Jan 3 to Feb 15 2015, the Quebec Winter Carnival will celebrate its 61th birthday.
+Care to know more about this great Canadian winter tradition?
+Read our post produced by writer Don Enright and photographer Tom Ediger – and be sure to check this link for an update on events!

 I’m cold.
 I’m not chilly – I’m freezing.
 My skin hurts and I can’t feel my feet and the howling snow is trying to pierce my contact lenses.
 It’s dark and I need to get indoors.
 Except there is no indoors.
 At least, no indoors as I’ve ever known it.
 This is the Ice Hotel and I confess I’m a little scared.